Industrial park: Criticism

 Different industrial parks fulfill these criteria to differing degrees.
 Many small communities have established industrial parks with only access to a nearby highway, and with only the basic utilities and roadways.
 Public transportation options may be limited or non-existent.

-Industrial parks in developing countries such as Pakistan face a myriad of additional difficulties.
+Industrial parks in developing countries such as India face a myriad of additional difficulties.
 This includes the availability of a skilled workforce and the clustering together of radically different industrial sectors (pharmaceuticals and heavy engineering, for example), which often leads to unfavorable outcomes for quality centered industries.

 Variations

 An industrial park specializing in biotechnology is called a biotechnology industrial park.
 It may also be known as a bio-industrial park or eco-industrial cluster.

 Flatted factories exist in cities like Singapore and Hong Kong, where land is scarce.
 These are typically similar to flats, but house individual industries instead.
-Flatted factories have cargo lifts and roads that serve each level, providing access to each factory lot.
+Flatted factories have cargo lifts and some have roads that serve each level, providing access to each factory lot.

+The canton of Geneva, Switzerland, is also encouraging the densification of industrial areas and their transformation into mixed-use zones due to a lack of land reserves.
+These zones house some businesses in industrial buildings operated by real estate companies, which can generate revenue by leasing ground-floor spaces to service providers catering to workers in the zone (shops, fitness centers, restaurants, etc.).